310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_1.md

             {% bubble Chiaki v2 %}
             Heheh, your help would always be reassuring.

-            However, I'll juggle ideas with Sazanami first.
+            But I'll juggle ideas with Sazanami first.
 He might have a few ideas of his own.
 			{% endbubble %}
         </div>
     </div>